Durgnan/educational_rag_msc_project/README.md

 ## Introduction

 Traditional question answering systems in education often struggle with providing contextually relevant answers.
-This project seeks to improve these systems by using Retrieval-Augmented Generation (RAG), which combines retrieval of relevant documents with generative models to produce better answers.
+This project seeks to improve these systems by using Retrieval-Augmented Generation (RAG), which combines the retrieval of relevant documents with generative models to produce better answers.

 ## Features